frappe/waba_integration/README.md

 ## Sending Your First Message

-You can use the **WABA WhatsApp Message** doctype to create and send messaged.
+You can use the **WABA WhatsApp Message** doctype to create and send messages.
 Whenever you receive a new message, you will find it here.

 ## Debugging / Webhook Logs